tgenewein/tgenewein.github.io/research/index.md

 ## Research interest
 Bounded rationality in two sentences (utility, in general not feasible to search through set of all actions, solution: satisficing)

 Hierarchical models play a central role for information-efficient inference and decision-making.
 In my research I am investigating the theoretical foundations of information-optimal hierarchies for bounded rational inference and decision-making.
+Re-usable knowledge is abstract knowledge.

 Bounded rationality, information theory of decision-making, foundations of computation, hierarchies of abstraction Related topics are structure learning, lossy compression, Bayesian probability theory and computational neuroscience.